 Regular exercise, a healthy diet, not smoking, and weight control are all important parts of treatment for PCOS.

 Conventional medicine accepts that there is no cure for PCOS, but just controlling the symptoms, while Homeopathy has been offering complete cure to PCOS for last two centuries.
 At Welling Homeopathy, we have just refined that knowledge, to make the treatment results more successful.
-The infertility clinic at Welling Homeopathy has been treating patients of PCOS and helping them conceive naturally for close to 10 years.
+The infertility clinic at Welling Homeopathy has been treating patients of PCOS and helping them conceive naturally for close to 10 years with the specially formulated, tailor-made Homeopathy treatment of PCOS.